-1) Problem Analysis (up to 5 points)
+1) Problem Analysis (up to 12 points)

-a) Scope of the Problem (up to 3 points)
+a) Scope of the Problem (up to 5 points)

-Applicants will be evaluated based on their degree of understanding the scope and nature of the problem, in this case the factors that lead to wage suppression and weak enforcement of labor laws in Mexico, that forms the basis of the project design.
+Applicants will be evaluated based on their degree of understanding the scope and nature of the problem that forms the basis of the project design.
 Applicants must describe the need for assistance, including the nature and scope of the problems and the consequences of not addressing the need.
 Applicants must identify how the problem affects American workers and/or businesses.
 Include relevant cultural, economic, social, labor and/or legal factors contributing to the problem.
 This information must be supported by relevant empirical data and evaluations, including citations.
 Applicants must identify significant gaps in laws, policies, programs, and coordination efforts that contribute to the identified problem and that need to be addressed by the project.